Tetra File-Log Agent

 The path of the changed file or the folder is put into a processing queue.
 The items in the queue will be processed sequentially.

-For those files or folders monitored by the Agent, the Agent checks the attributes of the file or folder in every time interval, compares the result with the ones from the previous time interval, and determines if they are changed and uploaded to Tetra Data Platform.
+For those files or folders monitored by the Agent, the Agent checks the attributes of the file or folder in every time interval, compares the result with the ones from the previous time interval, and determines if they are changed and uploaded to the Data Lake.

-The output files in the temp folder will be uploaded to the Tetra Platform until they are succeeded.
+The output files in the temp folder will be uploaded until they succeeded.
 Once succeeded, the files will be removed from the temp folder.
-The file upload time interval can be specified in the Advanced Settings in the Agent Configuration section (note: this is available in pre 4.3 agent versions, in agent 4.3 this setting is no longer required as the upload job runs continuously).
+The file upload time interval can be specified in the Advanced Settings in the Agent Configuration section.

 Retry Behavior